lisaliwebdesign/Nav/README.md

 ```

 ## Example
-Here's the [Hello World example](http://grahammendick.github.io/navigation/documentation/hello-world.html) from the documentation.
+Checkout the [Hello World example](http://grahammendick.github.io/navigation/documentation/hello-world.html).
 The example has two views.
 One view displays a Hyperlink that says 'Hello'.
 Clicking this Hyperlink navigates to the second view displaying the text 'World' inside a div.
 The Hyperlink passes across a number that sets the div's font-size.

 ```js
 var stateNavigator = new Navigation.StateNavigator([